mkc909/open-swarm-mcp/README.md

 A **Blueprint** is a Python module that wraps:

 - **Agent Logic**: Defines how each agent in the Swarm processes user messages, whether it calls tools, and how it decides to hand off to other agents.
-- **MCP Server Tools**: Specifies which external tool servers (e.g. a read-only SQLite database) the agents may invoke.
+- **Tools**: Specifies which agents have which tools (e.g. a read-only SQLite database) the agents may invoke.
 - **Environment & Configuration**: Ensures required environment variables and JSON configs are validated prior to agent execution.

 Once registered, a blueprint is discoverable at runtime, allowing the system to list and load agents on demand.